 All applications for program funding must be received on the "Agricultural Conservation Assistance Program Application" The form must be signed by the program participants.
-Applications will be accepted annually in July and August.
-The applications received will be ranked by the Districts Agricultural Committee (QAB) and approved by the Conservation District Board.
+Applications will be taken on an ongoing basis but will be ranked, at the least quarterly, throughout the year.
+The applications received will be ranked by the Districts Agricultural Committee(QAB) and approved by the Conservation District Board.
 The District has the right to extend deadline dates at their discretion.

 The conservation district may retain unfunded ACAP applications on file for any allotted timeframes set by the District for two years.
-The applying entity may update or cancel the application at any time prior to contracting.
-BCCD will contact applicants that have an application on file to assist with revising and updating applications on an annual basis.
+The applying entity may update or cancel the application at any time.
+Project participants may also choose to revise existing submitted applications.